Azure/azure-notificationhubs-samples/README.md

 Samples illustrating how to send notifications to apps using Azure Notification Hubs.

-### [Chrome Apps]

-Sample Chrome App to demonstrate how to use Azure Notification Hubs to push to Chrome Apps.

 ### [Safari]

 Sample on how to send push notifications to Safari using Azure Notification Hubs and Azure Web Sites.